nsidc/granule-metgen/README.md

 See the [LICENSE](LICENSE.md) for details on permissions and warranties.
 Please contact nsidc@nsidc.org for more information.

-## Before Running MetGenC on the VM: Tips and Assumptions
+## Accessing the MetGenC VM and Tips and Assumptions
 * from nusnow:
         $ vssh staging sipsmetgen